1. The Olympics Games are normally held every how many years?

 Notes:

-Switzerland houses the headquarters of the “International Olympic Committee” in one of its municipalities known as Lausanne.
+The “International Olympic Committee” was formed in the year 1894.
 The International Olympic Committee (IOC) is a non-governmental sports organisation based in Lausanne, Switzerland.
 Founded by Pierre de Coubertin and Demetrios Vikelas in 1894, it is the authority responsible for organising the modern Summer and Winter Olympic Games.
 The IOC is the governing body of the National Olympic Committees (NOCs), which are the national constituents of the worldwide Olympic Movement.
 The current president of the IOC is Thomas Bach of Germany.

 Show Answer